primer-io/checkout-examples-android/drop-in-checkout/README.md

 #### 1. Primer Headless Initialization and Events

 - [PrimerDropInRepository](src/main/java/io/primer/checkout/dropin/checkout/data/repository/PrimerDropInRepository.kt)
-  contains the necessary code for initializing the Primer Headless SDK and managing checkout lifecycle events.
+  contains the necessary code for initializing the Primer Universal Checkout SDK and managing checkout lifecycle events.
-- Use this repository to set up the base structure and manage Primer Headless events within your application.
+- Use this repository to set up the base structure and manage Primer Universal Checkout events within your application.

 ### UI/Presentation